Jimmy Kimmel celebrates 20 years as a (reluctant) late night TV institution

 These days, Kimmel's preparing to host the Oscars for a third time and balancing work as a producer of other TV series with Jimmy Kimmel Live!
 But Kimmel almost quit his late night job last year, hesitating before finally agreeing to stay on as host and executive producer for three more years.

-ABC worked hard to woo him and he talked it over with his wife, Molly McEnerney, who is co-head writer and an executive producer on the show.
+ABC worked hard to woo him and he talked it over with his wife, Molly McNearney, who is co-head writer and an executive producer on the show.

 "I was almost sure I was going to stop," said Kimmel, joking that he stayed in the job to avoid cleaning out his office.
 "Part of it is just OCD; 20 years just sounds right...Ultimately, I just couldn't decide what to do, and in those situations, I have a tendency to stay the course."